 Written by Donna Casement, State Library of Kansas

 (All copies of newspaper articles cited here can be viewed at KGI ONLINE LIBRARY)

 Oz was not the great and powerful Wizard as he proclaimed.
 Oz was really a circus ventriloquist and balloonist, born in Omaha, whose balloon had become unmoored and set down in the Land of Oz.
 Chapter XVI in the book is titled, “The Magic Art of the Great Humbug”.
-It is within this chapter that Oz helped everyone, but Dorothy, imagine and get what they wanted.
+It is within this chapter that Oz helped everyone but Dorothy imagine and get what they wanted.
 Oz says, “How can I help being a humbug, when all these people make me do things that everybody knows can’t be done?”
-Dorothy had to do more than imagine.
-She found the good witch, clicked her silver shoes three times, and found herself home to Kansas.
+Dorothy had to do more than imagine, found the good witch, clicked her silver shoes three times, and found herself home to Kansas.

 Charlatans, imposters, and fakes have resided in populations throughout time, peddling their tonics, telling people to believe their elixir could cure all their ills, and making a nice monetary profit in return.
 At the turn of the twentieth century, patent medicines were extremely popular and sold by mail, in drug stores and through newspapers advertisement across the nation.